-Regarded as one of the most beautiful locations in the world for fall foliage, the San Juan Mountains of Colorado are breathtaking and absolutely stunning for photography.
-The Colorado Fall / Autumn Photography Workshop conducted by Nasim Mansurov is designed to capture this specific period of the year when the mountain range gets the most stunning colors from aspen, shrubs and other trees and plants in the area – it is truly a magical experience to witness and photograph such magical transformations.
+Regarded as one of the most beautiful locations in the world for fall foliage, the San Juan mountains of Colorado are breathtaking and absolutely stunning for photography.
+This year’s Colorado Fall Colors Photography Workshop – conducted by Nasim Mansurov, Spencer Cox, and Adam Sheridan – is designed to capture this specific period of the year when the mountain range gets the most stunning colors from aspens, shrubs, and other trees and plants in the area.
+It is truly an incredible experience to witness and photograph such magical transformations.
 Due to changes in weather and the amount of precipitation, the foliage colors and patterns can drastically change year to year, giving truly unique photographic opportunities for those who like visiting Colorado every fall.

-The Colorado Fall Photography Workshop will combine a pre-workshop class on landscape photography, with the experience of photographing beautiful scenery in different areas of the San Juan range.
+Our fall colors workshop will combine lessons on landscape photography with the experience of photographing beautiful scenery in different areas of Colorado.
 We will travel together in cars and stop at the most scenic locations throughout the day, starting at sunrise and ending at sunset.
-Education will be provided throughout the workshop and the instructor will spend one-on-one time with each participant (the workshop is limited to 10 people).
+Education will be provided throughout the workshop, and the instructors will spend one-on-one time with each participant (the workshop is limited to 10 participants).
 The goal is to learn how to capture beautiful landscapes in both normal and challenging lighting conditions.
-After coming back from the photo shoots, we will spend the last day learning how to post-process images.

 Table of Contents